candourpro/website/src/docs/theme/modifiers.md

 # Modifiers

-Modifiers are additional styles you can define on your theme to modify a component is certain prop is `true`.
+Modifiers are additional styles you can define on your theme to modify a component if a certain prop is present (`true`).

-You can define modifiers per component type theme or across all components.
+You can define modifiers per primitive type theme or across all primitives.

 ```jsx sandbox
 import React from 'react'